Climate Pledge Arena: Concerts

 The Beatles performed at the arena twice, first on August 21, 1964.
+Also 2 concerts on August 25, 1966.

-Elvis Presley performed at the arena on November 12, 1970 and April 26, 1976.
+Elvis Presley performed at the arena on November 12, 1970, and April 26, 1976.

+Metallica filmed the first of three live videos for their 1993 live concert box set Live Shit: Binge & Purge at the arena.
+The band recorded their performances from August 29 and August 30, 1989, during their Damaged Justice tour, widely considered one of the band's greatest live performances by fans.

+On April 24, and April 25, 2005 U2 performed at KeyArena as part of their Vertigo Tour.
+Kings of Leon was the opening act.

+Destiny's Child performed at the arena on September 9, 2005, during their Destiny Fulfilled... and Lovin' It farewell tour.
+The show was the group's second-to-last performance before they officially split up.

+Beyoncé performed there for the first time as a solo artist on April 1, 2009, marking the first U.S. show of her spectacular I Am...
+Tour.

 In 2012, Madonna performed two sold-out concerts at the venue as a part of The MDNA Tour.
 The shows drew 23,651 attendees and grossed $3.7 million.

 Bruce Springsteen has performed at the arena five times.
 He and the E Street Band performed a nearly four-hour long concert during The River Tour 2016 on March 24, 2016.
 It included a guest appearance by Eddie Vedder.
 Springsteen returned to the newly renovated arena for a single performance on February 27, 2023, as part of his 2023 Tour.

 In December 2013, Macklemore and Ryan Lewis became the first Seattle-based act ever to play three consecutive shows at KeyArena when the duo concluded their 2013 World Tour in support of their album The Heist.

 Foo Fighters and Death Cab for Cutie performed at the first event in Climate Pledge Arena after its renovation on October 19, 2021.

+Korean boy group Stray Kids performed on July 14 & 15, 2022 as part of their North American arena tour for Maniac World Tour.